voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ## Maintenance API and CLI

-The plugin exposes a small maintenance API and a companion CLI, `traceability-maint`, for bulk operations on traceability annotations.
-These utilities are intended for scripted maintenance and CI workflows rather than runtime use.
+The plugin exposes a small maintenance API and a companion CLI, `traceability-maint`, for bulk operations on `@story` annotations.
+As of v1.0.5 these tools are intentionally minimal and focused on stale **story** references only; requirement-level maintenance and more advanced filtering are planned but **not yet implemented**.

 ### Programmatic Maintenance API